 Illustrated Permit forerunners (before 2006) 2023-03-15 (2.5 MB) |

 Note: most of the material in this section is taken from Canada Post documents referenced below.
+The postal rates for Personalized Mail™ are given on a separate page.

 A postal indicia is a marking on envelopes sent in a bulk mailing to indicate that postage has been prepaid for the mailing.
 It identifies the Canada Post service used by the bulk mailer and the bulk mailer’s customer number.
 The indicia is printed on, or applied to, each mail item.